CloudI/CloudI/src/external/cloudi_x_setup/doc/README.md

 callbacks for different steps in the installation procedure.

-The callbacks are defined through OTP application environment variables, which can easily be overriden at install time.
+The callbacks are defined through OTP application environment variables, which can easily be overridden at install time.

 ## The setup_gen utility ##